akshay2408/listingmovies/README.md

 - Created movies list json file.
 - Save json data in mongodb.
-- Created api to insert json data and to get all movies list.
+- Created api to insert json data.
+- Created api to get all movies data.
+- Created api to get movie details data.

 ## What I have done In Frontend:
+- Created mobile view design for movies list.
-- Created mobile view design for movies list and movie details
+- Created mobile view design for movies Details.
-- Render movies list on movieList component.
+- Render  movies list data on movieList component.
-- Render movie details on movieDetails component
+- Render movie details data on movieDetails component
 - When we click on movie poster then it go movie details page.